Ontario Tories hold annual policy convention amid union protests

 NIAGARA FALLS, Ont. — Labour activists plan to hold a demonstration outside of the Ontario Progressive Conservative convention today to protest cuts made by Premier Doug Ford’s government.

-The Ontario Federation of Labour is organizing the rally outside of the Niagara Falls, Ont., convention centre that is hosting the Tory gathering this weekend.
+The Ontario Federation of Labour is organizing the rally outside of a convention centre that is hosting the Tory gathering this weekend.

 A number of unions representing teachers and health-care workers are also expected to join the demonstration this morning.